dabeaz/lifty/README.md

 You can control the elevator by typing commands in the terminal or by sending network messages.
-The simulator can also report real-time events to a separate program via the network.
+The simulator can also report real-time events to a separate control program via the network.

 ## The Simulator